CMAP-REPOS/DemographicForecasting/README.md

      This code codes not contain any analysis for GQ data.
 Anlysis is found in the markdown file.

 Population.R:
      This code extracts 2000 and 2010 data from the Census API.
+1990 data is in .xlsx format stored in the repository with the code.
+This file comes from the Berger report.
+     			1. pop_2000: contains 2000 population data
+			2. pop_2010: contains 2010 population data
+			3. Pop1990: contains 1990 population data